 - Bring or email the billing account number to

-Mike Giacalone, Program Coordinator, Student Activities in Student Union 408 in order to start the process for setting up an organization email account and RIC Rooms access.
+Mike Giacalone, Interim Assistant Director, Student Activities in Student Union 408 in order to start the process for setting up an organization email account and RIC Rooms access.

 - Student Activities will submit a request to